rspace-os/rspace-client-java/README.md

 To run the examples for a different user, or different RSpace server, update the [config.properties](https://github.com/rspace-os/rspace-client-java/blob/master/API/config.properties) file.
 To enable API access for a particular user you need to 'Regenerate API key' at your RSpace profile page.

-Minumum version of RSpace required: 1.41
+Minimum version of RSpace required: 1.41

-Minumum version of Java required: 1.8
+Minimum version of Java required: 1.8

-Minumum version of Gradle required: 2.12 (running ./gradlew should install a valid version)
+Minimum version of Gradle required: 2.12 (running ./gradlew should install a valid version)